torbsd/torbsd.github.io/faq.md

 __High-Bandwidth BSD Relays__ An immediate way to diversify available Tor relay bandwidth is to operate several high-bandwidth relays.
 At a certain moment in May 2015, only two of the top thirty relays, in terms of bandwidth, are __not__ running GNU/Linux.
 Both are running FreeBSD.
 Building and maintaining at least two high-bandwidth "bare metal" relays, one running OpenBSD and the other FreeBSD, with a minimum bandwidth of 20Mbps, would change this situation in the short-term.
 But we don't aim to individually act as a band-aid to the diversity problem.
 These relays would allow further testing and optimizing of high-bandwidth Tor relays running BSDs, and ideally become a model for others.

-__A FreeBSD Port of the Tor Browser__ After the OpenBSD Tor Browser port is completed, the next client software target would likely be be FreeBSD, which should also make PC-BSD an easy porting task.
+__A FreeBSD Port of the Tor Browser__ After the OpenBSD Tor Browser port is completed, the next client software target would likely be be FreeBSD.
+Note that PC-BSD's Kris Moore has [created a "Tor-Mode"](http://blog.pcbsd.org/2015/03/a-look-at-the-upcoming-features-for-10-1-2/) for their desktop's browser.

-We have additional ideas in consideration for __TDP__, and will be regularly assessing and reassessing both old and new ones.
+We have additional ideas in consideration for __TDP__, and will regularly assessand reassess both old and new ones.
 Ultimately, __TDP__ needs broader BSD community involvement of both users and developers to have the impact we are aiming for.